 Chromium is of special concern at the X-616 Former Chromium Sludge Surface Impoundments because of the previous use of the area.
-In 2022, chromium was detected above the preliminary remediation goal of 100 μ g/L in one well that monitors the X-616 area, well X616-05G on its northeastern boundary.
+In 2023 chromium was detected above the preliminary remediation goal of 100 $\mu$ g/L in one well that monitors the X-616 area, well X616-05G on its northeastern boundary.
 Chromium is typically detected above the preliminary remediation goal in this well.
-Nickel was also detected above the preliminary remediation goal of 100 μ g/L for Gallia wells in well X616-05G, which is typical for this well.
+Nickel was also detected above the preliminary remediation goal of 100 $\mu$ g/L for Gallia wells in wells X616-05G and X616-25G, which is typical for these wells.
 Figure 6.6 shows the concentrations of chromium and nickel in wells at the X-616 Former Chromium Sludge Surface Impoundments.

-Trichloroethene was detected above the preliminary remediation goal of 5 μ g/L in four wells west of the former surface impoundments: wells X616-09G, X616-13G, X616-14G, and X616-20B.
-Figure 6.6 shows the concentrations of trichloroethene detected in the X-616 wells in 2022.
+Trichloroethene was detected above the preliminary remediation goal of 5 μg/L in four wells west of the former surface impoundments: wells X616-09G, X616-13G, X616-14G, and X616-20B.
+Figure 6.6 shows the concentrations of trichloroethene detected in the X-616 wells in 2023.